svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_dedupe_data.md

 ## Setting Up the Environment

-We'll be using FEBRL 1 dataset from the [recordlinkage package](https://recordlinkage.readthedocs.io/en/latest/ref-datasets.html#recordlinkage.datasets.load_febrl1.)
+We'll be using FEBRL 1 dataset from the [recordlinkage](https://recordlinkage.readthedocs.io/en/latest/ref-datasets.html#recordlinkage.datasets.load_febrl1) package.
 It contains a collection of 1000 records, half of which are duplicates.
 This dataset serves as an excellent starting point for our deduplication adventure.

 ```julia
 using DataFramesMeta, CSV, Downloads